openbsd/xenocara/lib/mesa/docs/ci/index.rst

 See ``bin/ci/ci_run_n_monitor.py --help`` for all the options.

-The ``--target`` argument takes a regex that you can use to select the jobs names you want to run, eg. ``--target 'zink.*'`` will run all the zink jobs, leaving the other drivers' jobs free for others to use.
+The ``--target`` argument takes a regex that you can use to select the jobs names you want to run, e.g. ``--target 'zink.*'`` will run all the Zink jobs, leaving the other drivers' jobs free for others to use.

+Note that in fork pipelines, GitLab only adds the jobs for the files that have changed **since the last push**, so you might not get the jobs you expect.
+You can work around that by adding a dummy change in a file core to what you're working on and then making a new push with that change, and removing that change before you create the MR.

 Conformance Tests
 -----------------